-20 Second, A.R.S. § 13-2929 will make it unlawful for a person who is in violation the person would be violating immigration laws to do so.
-A.R.S. § 13-2929 is designed
+Second, A.R.S. § 13-2929 will make it unlawful for a person who is in violation of a criminal offense to transport, move, conceal, harbor, or shield unlawful aliens, or to encourage an alien to come to this state if the person knows or recklessly disregards that the person would be violating immigration laws to do so.
+13 A.R.S. § 13-2929 is designed to deter persons from inducing persons to enter or remain in the state unlawfully for the